Richard Veenfliet: Early life, family and education

 Richard Veenfliet was born on August 2, 1843, in Wesel, Prussia.
 Veenfliet was the second child of eight children.
 The Veenfliet family emigrated to the United States of America after his father, George F. Veenfliet, a former Prussian officer, professor of Mathematics and Physical Sciences at the University of Bonn and professor of Languages and Sciences at the High School of Aix-la-Chapelle, became embroiled in the Revolutions of 1848.

 Soon after the family arrived in Detroit, and in the company of a companion, Carl Post, a friend of similar thought and character, they began to explore the country toward the Saginaw River.
 The Veenfliets then became one of the founding families of Blumfield Township, Michigan.
 Many Native Americans lived in this part of Michigan and, perhaps unique to its time, the two groups were friendly and lived peacefully together.
 In fact, they often had to work together.
 While the primeval forest of Blumfield was very beautiful, it often proved to be hazardous and full of unexpected hardships.

 The Veenfliets named Blumfeld Township after Robert Blum, also a political offender, who was shot in 1848 by the King's soldiers for daring to take the part of his oppressed fellow men.

 The Veenfliets, along with Rudolph Diepenbeck, were advocates for immigration.
-They established and manned offices in New York City and Detroit, from which they sent promotional pamphlets abroad.
+They established and staffed offices in New York City and Detroit, from which they sent promotional pamphlets abroad.
 They were also liberal in their religious views.
 The beliefs of the Veenfliets often reflected those of Robert Blum and, by extension, the period of Romanticism.

 Veenfliet attended school in Blumfield, Saginaw and Detroit, where he studied architecture.
 In Saginaw in the summer of 1863, he took drawing lessons from a Mr. Haugh and the following year enlisted in a Michigan Infantry unit in the Civil War.